Cornelius Rea Agnew

 Cornelius Rea Agnew (August 8, 1830 – April 18, 1888) was an American surgeon.

 Early years

 Agnew was born in New York City, the son of William Agnew and Elizabeth Thompson Agnew; his ancestors, Huguenot, Irish and Scotch, came to America from time to time during the 18th century.
-He entered the Columbia College in 1845 and graduated from there in 1849 with the degree of A.B.
+He entered the Columbia College in 1845, was a member of the Philolexian Society, and graduated from there in 1849 with the degree of A.B.
 He then received the degree of M.D. from the New York College of Physicians and Surgeons in 1852.
 In 1856, he married Mary Nash, daughter of Lora Nash, a New York merchant.

 Career

 Agnew began to practice medicine in 1854 and became house surgeon, and later curator, at the New York Hospital.
 He went to Europe for special study in his profession, and on his return was appointed surgeon to the New York Eye and Ear Infirmary, from 1855 through 1864.